CafeAuLait-CC/SlackDown/README.md

 ## Notes

-- The script appends new messages to existing backup files, ensuring that edits and new messages are reflected.
+- Run this script periodically (e.g. monthly or every 3 months) could appends new messages to existing backup files, ensuring that edits and new messages are reflected.
 - Files with the same content are not duplicated; instead, the existing file is reused.

 ## License